spacetelescope/ins-jwst-community-software/tier2_standards/continuous_deployment.md

-# Software Must Use Continuous Deployment
+# Project Must Use Continuous Deployment

 This is one of the tier 2 standards.
 See full list [on the overview page](README.md).